 Option A is over-budget by \$182,100 and is not supported by the SSLSC as the club areas and commercial space are combined in the one building.

-The advantages and disadvantages of the three new options are outlined in Attachment 8 to this Report.
+The advantages and disadvantages of the three new options are outlined in Attachment 8 to Report CJ099-06/23.

 Outcome Functional and accessible - you have access to quality community facilities that are functional and adaptable.